Filters

 - Blocking level: How effectively the filter rejects unwanted wavelengths

-Optical bandpass filters are essential in spectroscopy, fluorescence microscopy, astronomy, photography, laser systems, and many other optical applications where isolating specific wavelengths of light is necessary.
+Optical bandpass filters are essential in spectroscopy, fluorescence microscopy, astronomy, photography, laser systems, and many other optical applications.

 Band-reject filters